How to Avoid Getting Sick in India

 While these tips may not always be a sure-fire solution to this infamous invasion on your innards and may take you by surprise on occasion, it is best you ward off this nasty gastronomical serpent with these potent measures.

-Top 10 Tips how not to get Sick when Traveling in India
+Top 10 Tips How to Not Get Sick Travelling India

 1. Pack Emergency Medications

 Your family physician can help you understand when to take them and in what dosage, and many medicines work as preventive measures.

 These should include medicines for relief from uncomfortable symptoms, or at least 3-day long antibiotics.
 It is likely you’ll have to be on them even if you haven’t experienced runny motions yet.